Conduct meaningful research that advances knowledge. Discover, analyse, and contribute.

 Methodological competence demonstrated through explicit justification:

-The initial stages of research often prove most daunting for students, as the transition from structured coursework to independent inquiry requires new skills and mindsets.
-Several strategies facilitate effective research commencement.
+The initial stages of research often prove most daunting for you as a student, as the transition from structured coursework to independent inquiry requires new skills and mindsets.
+Several strategies will facilitate your effective research commencement.

 Systematic searching: